-Here’s where you should be headed, and why…
+Without further ado, here’s where you should be headed, and why.

 1. Paris, in pink blooms

-If you’re searching out a more romantic vibe (it is Paris), follow the river east of Saint-Germain and head to the Jardin des Plantes for the sumptuous cherry blossom.
+If you’re after a more romantic vibe (it is Paris), follow the river east of Saint-Germain and head to the Jardin des Plantes for the sumptuous cherry blossom.
 This is France’s main botanical garden, surrounding the fascinating Natural History Museum.

-Another idyllic garden peaking at spring is Monet’s.
+If you're looking to venture outside of Paris, the idyllic Monet’s Garden in Giverny is easily accessible by train.
 The painter’s house and famous water lily are a short train ride from Gare Saint-Lazare.

 2. Brussels, for the chocoholic

-Okay, that’s a not-so-cool-in-2017-stereotype?
-But the direct Eurostar to Brussels is a plus for us.
-And where better for an Easter break than a city where the smell of chocolate is wafting around the streets.
+The direct Eurostar service to Brussels will get you from London to the European capital of chocolate in under two hours.
 Head to the Chocolate and Cocoa Museum for demonstrations and tastings, or buy luxurious pralines – Brussels chocolates filled with nuts and cream – made by famous Belgian artisans like Pierre Marcolini.

-The best chocolate shops are between the Magritte Museum and the Grand-Place, which is the city’s central square.
-It’s lined with opulent eclectic buildings from the 14-17th centuries and bars where you should stop for a beer: another thing they do well in Belgium.
+The best chocolate shops are between the Magritte Museum and the Grand-Place, the city's central square.
+It’s lined with opulent buildings from the 14-17th centuries and bars where you should stop for a beer: another thing they do well in Belgium.

 Of course, there’s pretty springtime wonders to enjoy, too.
-Catch the seasonal opening of the Royal Greenhouses (14 April – 5 May), filled with cherry trees and gigantic palms.
-Flower lovers will also enjoy the Floralia show (7 April – 7 May) at Groot-Bijgaarden Castle, 20 minutes by train from Brussels Midi.
+Catch the seasonal opening of the Royal Greenhouses (17th April–8th May), filled with cherry trees and gigantic palms.
+Flower lovers will also enjoy the Floralia show (3rd April–3rd May) at Groot-Bijgaarden Castle, 20 minutes by train from Brussels Midi.
 Lovely, eh?

 Wide, pedestrianised streets, wonderful galleries and a vibrant nightlife make Barcelona a must in a top 5 for spring in Europe.
 The ride from Paris will have got you all excited, with glimpses of the Alps and Pyrenees from the train window, as well as south of France lakes and flamingos.